oguerrer/oguerrer.github.io/ppi/index.md

 - *Researchers*: Scientists and academics can perform simulation experiments and make inferences that cannot be done without the synthetic micro-level data that PPI generates.

-- *Political parties*: Politicians could benefit from better understanding the complexity of achiving the development goals that their campaigns promise.
+- *Political parties*: Politicians could benefit from better understanding the complexity of achieving the development goals that their campaigns promise.

 - *Consultants*: Consultants can adopt PPI to generate policy reports and bespoke evaluations on development-related issues.